Political Science Faculty

 Assistant Professor of Political Science, (Ph.D., Stanford University) with a courtesy appointment at the Peabody College of Education and Human Development.
 Her research and teaching interests include a broad array of issues in political behavior, public policy, and the political economy of development.

 Mitchell A. Seligson (email)

-Centennial Professor of Political Science (Ph.D., University of Pittsburgh); Director, Latin American Public Opinion Project (LAPOP).
+Centennial Professor of Political Science (Ph.D., University of Pittsburgh); Founder and Senior Advisor, Latin American Public Opinion Project (LAPOP).
 Democratization, Latin American politics, political economy of development, peasant politics, land tenure.

 Elizabeth Zechmeister (email)